MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-quantum-computing.md

 One of the most famous quantum algorithms is _Shor's algorithm_ for factorization, which makes the classically intractable problem of factorization of a large number into two prime numbers fast enough to challenge traditional cryptography.

-On the more constructive side, algorithms for secure cryptographic key distribution are made possible by superposition, quantum entanglement, and the **no cloning** property of qubits: the inability for qubits to be copied without detection.
+On the more constructive side, algorithms for secure cryptographic key distribution are made possible by superposition, quantum entanglement, and the **no cloning** property of qubits, meaning the inability for qubits to be copied without detection.

 _Grover's algorithm_ provides a quadratic factor speed-up for database searching.